-Open OCD and MiniProg4/Olimex Setup

-The following supplements the instructions in section 2.3 of the Hardware Debugging for CYW207xx and CYW208xx guide.

-OpenOCD is installed as part of ModusToolbox so you can skip this step.

-Configuration files for the CYW20819EVB-02 have been created for the class and are provided with the class files.
-To install them, you must copy the following two files:

-Copy file from:

-<class_files>/WBT101_Files/Software_Tools/Olimex/Debug_Config_Files/board/CYW920819EVB-02.cfg

-to:

-<ModusToolbox_Install>/tools/openocd-2.1/scripts/board/CYW920819EVB-02.cfg

-Copy file from:

-<class_files>/WBT101_Files/Software_Tools/Olimex/Debug_Config_Files/target/CYW20819.cfg

-to:

-<ModusToolbox_Install>/tools/openocd-2.1/scripts/target/CYW20819.cfg

-Follow the remaining steps (3-7) as described in the hardware debugging guide.

 Using the Debugger

+You will use this information in Exercise - 5.3.

 Once you have configured the firmware, programmed the board, and started the debugger, the application will sit in the BUSY_WAIT_TILL_MANUAL_CONTINUE_IF_DEBUG_ENABLED loop.
 Start execution (if it isn't already running) and then pause to make sure the firmware is inside the loop.
 In the "Variables" tab in the Quick Panel, erase the entire value for spar_debug_contine, enter a new value of 1 and press Enter.
 Once you have changed the value of spar_debug_continue, you can resume execution and the program will go beyond the busy wait loop.